 We have not provided exhaustive evidence for the reliability of prediction intervals constructed from empirical errors and MEboot.
 The simple linear regression method used in the 603 reconstruction here is uncommon in climate reconstructions.
 Multiple predictors and principal components are commonly employed.
 We have, however, utilized a diversity of real chronology-target pairs with a range of properties alongside synthetic chronologies with properties of still greater diversity.
 The methods we have employed can easily be extended to more complex reconstruction methods.
 Although the robustness of the methods that tested well in these simulations may not hold for all use cases, the simulations do suggest that some methods should not be used.
 Traditional bootstrapping contains naïve assumptions for use with crossdated archives.
 This method consistently produced prediction intervals wider than intended in our trials.
 Furthermore, the consistent negative correlation between prediction interval capture and rbar for traditionally bootstrapped chronologies suggests consistent, predictable bias inherent to this method.
+We also have not tested all possible bootstrapping methods.
+Resampling individual time series would also maintain the autocorrelation structures of those series while sampling different possible subsets of the population.
+We did not test this technique here because MEboot provides these benefits while also maintaining sample depth characteristics of the original chronology and avoiding issues related to resampling in poorly replicated portions of chronologies.

 Estimated error range inherent to any paleoclimate reconstruction is essential to the end-user.
-Reconstruction error is best calculated by measuring errors outside the period of calibration as the errors of interest are not within the calibration period.
+Prediction intervals provide at-a-glance information of the relative signal-to-noise ratio of the reconstruction, conveying both what is known and unknown.
+Reconstruction error is best calculated by measuring errors outside the period of calibration as the errors of interest also lie outside the calibration period.
 The exact methodology chosen for producing error intervals will impact both the precision and accuracy of the results, and the best methods will likely conform to the appropriateness in relation to the dataset.
 For many proxies derived from crossdated archives, MEboot is likely to be the most appropriate bootstrapping method.
 Additionally, utilization of empirical errors rather than assuming a normal distribution of errors may be prudent in many circumstances.

 Appendix 1 (Methods in outline form)